dotnet/docs/docs/fsharp/fsharp-language-reference/classes.md

 ## Specifying Inheritance

 The `inherit` clause identifies the direct base class, if there is one.
 In F#, only one direct base class is allowed.
 Interfaces that a class implements are not considered base classes.
-Interfaces are discussed in the [Interfaces &#40;F&#35;&#41;](Interfaces-%5BFSharp%5D.md) topic.
+Interfaces are discussed in the [Interfaces](Interfaces.md) topic.

 You can access the methods and properties of the base class from the derived class by using the language keyword `base` as an identifier, followed by a period (.) and the name of the member.

-For more information, see [Inheritance &#40;F&#35;&#41;](Inheritance-%5BFSharp%5D.md).
+For more information, see [Inheritance](inheritance.md).

 ## Members Section
 You can define static or instance methods, properties, interface implementations, abstract members, event declarations, and additional constructors in this section.
 Let and do bindings cannot appear in this section.
-Because members can be added to a variety of F# types in addition to classes, they are discussed in a separate topic, [Members &#40;F&#35;&#41;](Members-%5BFSharp%5D.md).
+Because members can be added to a variety of F# types in addition to classes, they are discussed in a separate topic, [Members](members/index.md).

 ## Mutually Recursive Types